jenkinsci/webhook-step-plugin/README.md

 external system posts to a webhook.
 It can be used to integrate long running tasks into a pipeline, without busy waiting.

-A typical example is lauching a performance test on a dedicated hardware/configuration.
+A typical example is launching a performance test on a dedicated hardware/configuration.
 When the task completes, it can easily notify the waiting pipeline.
 The webhook payload can be used to provide information like results or other useful data.